MunozRodrigoMauro/SUINFI-BE-JS/README.md

-# 🛠️ SUINFI Backend
+# 🛠️ CuyIT Backend

-This is the backend for **SUINFI**, a real-time mobile app that connects users with professionals.
+This is the backend for **CuyIT**, a real-time mobile app that connects users with professionals.
 Built using Node.js, Express, and MongoDB following best practices (MVC, middlewares, validations, JWT auth, etc.).

 ---